Crypt-Guard/CryptGuard/README.md

 - Relies on the host clock.
 Add NTP/TSA enforcement for stronger anti‑rollback.
 - “Expiration” *denies access*; it does **not** shred the payload.
 Use `cryptguard purge --expired` for auto‑deletion.
 - A user with the password can always re‑encrypt a local plaintext copy—they just can’t change the deadline on the existing `.enc`.
+- **AES‑CTR files without a global HMAC (pre‑v2.6.3) are no longer accepted.** Re‑encrypt for full integrity.
+- **Header authentication** means any tampering with the algorithm tag or salt will cause decryption to fail.

 ---